Lawrence4073/WHSTechNotes/journal.md

 i used technology by being on my phone and staying up and i was playing on my playstation with my brother and some friends we stayed up all night and was spending the break like we graduated from school
 # January 12, 2026

 Autcraft was created by Stuart Duncan to solve the problem of bullying, griefing, and exclusion autistic children faced on mainstream Minecraft servers, providing a safe, moderated, and inclusive virtual world where they could build, play, and socialize without fear, fostering creativity and self-confidence in a supportive community.
+I used AI to assist with this entry.
 # January 20, 2026

 Technology can promote a fairer society through online education platforms.
 These platforms offer access to educational resources for individuals regardless of their geographic location or socioeconomic status.
 This democratization of knowledge allows people from disadvantage backgrounds to acquire skills and improve their opportunities.
+I used AI to assist with this entry.
 # January 29, 2026

 I took that map test and it was alright nothing felt different i guessed on the first half and the second half was lanuage and i actually tried and got an overall of 261 it was just boring and i was kinda hungry and just wanted to go home